Common name: 'The Queenless Ponerine Ant'

 This species does not have a queen caste and a mated worker called a 'gamergate' acts as a functional queen.
 There is only one dominant egg layer in each colony which is indistinguishable from the other workers - as they are all the same size and form.

-At intervals the colonies will produce males which are yellowish red with very long antennae - these leave the nest and mate with receptive workers from other colonies.
+At intervals the colonies will produce males which are yellowish red with very long antennae - these leave the nest in the early morning and mate with receptive workers from other colonies.
 The colony will then split and a new colony will be created some distance away.

 In the wild nests of very small ants are frequently found in close proximity to the Diacamma nests.
 These species benefit from the protection the larger Diacamma offer and feed on the leftovers of their food.
 This suggests that this species could be kept in a community tank with other smaller non aggressive species.

-They form small colonies from 40 to 100 individuals and usually nest in open deciduous forests at lowland altitudes.
-They always nest in the ground constructing three to four small chambers about six inches below the surface.
-The nests notably only have a single entrance which is often surrounded by a small mound of excavated earth.
+They form small colonies usually from 40 to 100 individuals and usually nest in open deciduous forests at lowland altitudes.
+They usually nest in the ground constructing three to four small chambers about six inches below the surface.
+The nests usually only have a single entrance which is often surrounded by a small mound of excavated earth.
+Occasionally during the wet season, when there is danger of ground nests becoming flooded, they will create nests in old wood and hollow bamboo.
 They will frequently change their nesting sites if conditions become unfavorable or if their nests are disturbed.

 In summery: Because of the colony size and adaptability to temperature this is one of the easiest tropical species to keep.
 They are not fussy regards their food, will adapt to most artificial nests and do not require a very large foraging area.